Whether Mike Glennon knows it or not, Thursday could be his last stand

 Consider Thursday night Glennon’s last stand with the Bears.
 There is a growing discontent with his play.
 He might improve in time, but the first few weeks have provided scant signs of that.
 His three-turnover outing against the Buccaneers, his former team, was particularly maddening.
 His body of work also includes mistakes and interceptions in the preseason and camp.

 The Bears still staunchly believe in being patient with rookie Mitch Trubisky.
-They don’t want to rush his development whatsoever.
+They don’t want to rush his development.
 No player is more important to the franchise in the long term.
-Deterring his mental growth and hurting his confidence are real concerns to consider.
+Stunting his mental growth and hurting his confidence are real concerns to consider.

-But it’s also become more apparent that the Bears have the makings of being a good team this season.
-The McCaskey family understands that their team is rebuilding.
+But it also has become apparent that the Bears have the makings of a good team this season.
+The McCaskey family understands that the team is rebuilding.
 It was required after firing Emery and Trestman.
-But this season – the third for general manager Ryan Pace and coach John Fox — is different.
+But this season — the third for general manager Ryan Pace and coach John Fox — is different.
 It won’t be sacrificed.

-In the NFL, the best players must play, and if Trubisky is the quarterback who makes the Bears a better, then he must take the field sooner rather than later.
-The Bears already boast a capable defense and a potent run game behind Jordan Howard and rookie Tarik Cohen.
+In the NFL, the best players must play, and if Trubisky is the quarterback who makes the Bears better, then he must take the field sooner rather than later.
+The Bears already boast a capable defense and a potent running game with Jordan Howard and rookie Tarik Cohen.

 The Bears’ Week 5 matchup against the Vikings has been viewed as a possible starting point for Trubisky for some time.
-It’s a Monday night game after Thursday’s meeting with the Packers, which would provide Trubisky with extra time to prepare.
-He also would have nearly four weeks of game-week preparation and scout-team experiences to draw on.
+It’s a Monday night game after a Thursday game, which would provide Trubisky with extra time to prepare.
+He also would have nearly four weeks of game-week preparation and scout-team experience to draw on.

-What does this all mean for Glennon against the Packers?
+What does this mean for Glennon against the Packers?

-Calling it a must-win situation for Glennon would be inaccurate, but he can’t be the primary reason the Bears lose in Green Bay.
+Calling it a must-win situation for Glennon would be inaccurate, but he can’t be the primary reason the Bears lose.
 Anything close to what happened in Tampa could turn “his year” into a mere four starts.

-The Bears also defeated the Steelers despite Glennon.
-He threw an interception in the fourth quarter and nearly had a second in the waning minutes when he had an opportunity to prevent overtime with his own scoring drive.
+The Bears also beat the Steelers despite Glennon.
+He threw an interception in the fourth quarter and nearly had a second in the waning minutes when he had a chance to win in regulation.
 It didn’t happen.
-His own cadence issues with new linemen in also led to false starts.
+And his cadence issues with the linemen led to false starts.

 As Loggains explained, one emerging trend from the first three weeks is that teams are dropping six, seven or even eight defenders into coverage against Glennon.
 In general, he hasn’t faced a lot of man coverage.

 “At the end, I don’t know that teams respect us enough right now to say, ‘Hey, they can put a 12-play drive together and go score on us.
-We’ll bleed them out and see if they’ll make a mistake,’ ” Loggains said.
+We’ll bleed them out and see if they’ll make a

-It’s a direct of challenge of Glennon.
+It’s a direct challenge to Glennon.
 It forces him to be patient.

 “I think all quarterbacks in those situations where you have to be smart [and] take care of the football, there’s kind of a fine line between the two,” Glennon said. “[It’s] being smart and taking chances when necessary.”

-The Bears’ primary goal with Glennon at quarterback is to reach the fourth quarter with an opportunity to win.
-But they’re still waiting for him to be the reason why they win.
+The Bears’ primary goal with Glennon is to reach the fourth quarter with an opportunity to win.
+But they’re still waiting for him to be the reason they win.

 The Packers, meanwhile, are beatable.
 Their weaknesses on defense play into the Bears’ strengths.
-The Packers have the 21st ranked rushing defense, having allowed a league-high five runs of 20 yards or more.
+The Packers have the 21st-ranked rushing defense, having allowed a league-high five runs of 20 yards or more.

 The matchup also carries some historical significance.
-The Packers have won 12 of their last 14 matchups against the Bears to even their all-time series at 94-94-6, which includes two playoff games.
+The Packers have won 12 of the last 14 meetings to even the all-time series at 94-94-6, which includes two playoff games.

 It’s a big game for Glennon, but it’s also an important one for the organization.
 He needs to understand that.
 His immediate future depends on it.

 “At the end of the day, it’s one game, and they all count the same to our record,” Glennon said.
 “We know the importance of the game, our first division game.
-Division games are even more magnified and then with the rivalry as well.”
+Division games are even more magnified, and then with the rivalry, as well.”

 TWITTER MAILBAG

-@edwardnoweddie : Tight end seems [like] a real position of strength for the Bears.
+@edwardnoweddie: Tight end seems [like] a real position of strength for the Bears.
 Any reason why it has not been used more often in the first [three] games?

 A: Good observation.
 The Bears touted their tight ends as their strongest position during camp.
-The team kept four of them – Zach Miller, Dion Sims, Adam Shaheen and Daniel Brown — on the active roster to keep it that way.
-Ben Braunecker also was immediately re-signed to the practice squad after being one of the final cuts.
-Miller has produced over the first three weeks.
-But there hasn’t been much from Sims (two catches, 31 yards) or Shaheen (one catch, two-yard touchdown).
+The team kept four of them — Zach Miller, Dion Sims, Adam Shaheen and Daniel Brown — on the active roster to keep it that way.
+Ben Braunecker was re-signed to the practice squad after being one of the final cuts.
+Miller has produced over the first three weeks, but there hasn’t been much from Sims (two catches, 31 yards) or Shaheen (one catch, two-yard touchdown).
 It’s still early, though.
 The offense is run-first with Mike Glennon at quarterback.
-Sims is a strong blocker, while Shaheen has gradually improved in that area.
-That showed up against the Steelers.
+Sims is a strong blocker, and Shaheen has gradually improved in that area, which showed up against the Steelers.
 But their pass-catching production will increase with better quarterback play.
-As a group, the tight ends can certainly do more.
+As a group, the tight ends certainly can do more.
 The talent is there.
-Shaheen’s touchdown catch off play action is just the start.
+Shaheen’s touchdown catch off play-action is just the start.
 Expect to see him lined up wide in the red zone at some point this season.

 @Sweeney16: How did Kyle Long grade out on tape vs. Steelers?
 Week to week, Bucs to [Steelers was] night and day.
 How much [was] attributable to his presence?

 A: Long was good, but so was the entire offensive line.
 Left tackle Charles Leno Jr. and left guard-turned-center Cody Whitehair deserve special mention.
 With Long, his intangibles can matter as much as his strong play on the field.
-His fire and passion certainly resonate with his teammates.
-It’s very apparent that they were happy to have him back.
+His fire and passion certainly resonate with his teammates, and it’s apparent they were happy to have him back.
 One early play stands out against the Steelers, too.
-Jordan Howard was tackled for a loss and linebacker Vince Williams loomed over him.
+Jordan Howard was tackled for a loss, and linebacker Vince Williams loomed over him.
 Long shoved him immediately.
 That resolve matters in the locker room.
 Everyone sees that on film.

 EXTRA POINTS